Registration for this course is open until Wednesday, 31.12.2025 23:59.

 Exercise Sheets & Tutorials

 Exercise sheets will be handed out on Thursday and are due on the next Thursday before the lecture.
+You can work in groups of up to 3 students on the exercises.
+You do not need to be assigned the same tutorial as your group members.
+Each group must submit exactly one solution (for digital solutions this means that exactly one group member should submit the solutions via this website).
+The first page of your solutions must list all group members and their respective tutors.
+Each group must write their own solution and must not copy the solution of another group!
 Your solutions should be submitted either physically in the lecture hall or digitally via this website.
 Physical solutions are handwritten or printed sheets of paper.
 Digital solutions are submitted as a PDF by writing in LaTeX, writing in a common word processor like Word, or as a high quality scan/photo of a handwritten submission.
-The first page of your solutions must list your name and your tutorial slot.

 The exercises sheets will be written in English, but you can choose to write your solutions in English or German depending on the tutorial you choose (i.e. check the submission language in the table below).

 Solutions to the exercises will be presented in the weekly tutorials.
-Tutorials start on October 27.
+Tutorials start on October 29.
 We offer the following tutorial slots:

 Time Tutor Room Tutorial Language Submission Language